-If you are a U.S. citizen or resident, you must file a return if your gross income for the year was at least the amount shown on the appropriate line in Table 1-1.
-For other filing requirements, see the instructions for Form 1040, 1040A, or 1040-EZ, and Publication 501, Exemptions, Standard Deduction, and Filing Information, or go to IRS.gov.
+If you are a U.S. citizen or resident alien, you must file a return if your gross income for the year was at least the amount shown on the appropriate line in Table 1-1.
+For other filing requirements, see your tax return instructions or Publication 501, Exemptions, Standard Deduction, and Filing Information.
 If you were a nonresident alien at any time during the year, the filing requirements that apply to you may be different from those that apply to U.S. citizens.
 See Publication 519, U.S. Tax Guide for Aliens.

 Note.
 You must file a return if your gross income was at least the amount shown in the last column.

 |IF your filing status is. . .||AND at the end of 2016